SSWConsulting/SSW.Rules.Content/rules/asking-questions/rule.md

 archivedreason: null
 guid: b8082efe-e98e-419b-8b71-b0188640aef4
 ---
 A disproportionate amount of time is spent thinking about whether you got the **right answers** from the client (or in the software world "Did we get the right specs?").
-However, asking the **right questions** is a very important part of this process as well as documenting the answers on the right platform if you believe it would  help others.
+However, asking the **right questions** is a very important part of this process.

 <!--endintro-->